 He was succeeded by his son,

-HUGH KENNEDY, of Cultra, who espoused Mabel, daughter of John Curtis, of Dublin, in 1741, and by her had issue,
+HUGH KENNEDY, of Cultra, who espoused, in 1741, Mabel, daughter of John Curtis, of Dublin, and had issue,

 Mary, m 1774, J Crawford, of Crawfordsburn.

-JOHN, died unmarried, 1889;Mr Kennedy wedded secondly, in 1824, Sophia, daughter of William Low, by Sophia his wife, daughter of Richard, 4th Viscount Boyne, and had issue by her,
+John Hughes, d 1839;He wedded secondly, in 1824, Sophia, daughter of William John Lowe, by Sophia his wife, daughter of Richard, 4th Viscount Boyne, and had issue by her,

 Arthur Edward (Sir), GCMG, CB;

 William Hugh, Captain RN;